Overseas visitors who need healthcare while in the United Kingdom may not be entitled to free healthcare from the National Health Service.

 The EHIC must be produced (or a provisional replacement certificate) prior to discharge from the hospital or prior to an outpatient appointment, or you will be liable to pay all fees associated with your care and claim your care back through your home country.

-The EU Regulations apply to all countries within the European Economic Area, which is made up of the member states of the EU:
+The EU Regulations apply to all countries within the European Economic Area, which is made up of the member states of the EU and EFTA:

 Please note that your EHIC does not apply if you are having elective planned treatment.
 You will need to obtain an E112/S2 from your local Health Authority in your country of origin prior to an appointment being given in the UK.
 In the event, elective planned treatment is provided prior to receipt of an E112/S2, you will be charged for your treatment.